cerr/slicerr/README.md

 # sliCERR
-An interface between 3DSlicer and CERR whcich allows the use of CERR functionality from 3DSlicer.
+An interface between 3DSlicer and CERR which allows the use of CERR functionality from 3DSlicer.